zspringer/NFL_Roster/README2.md

 Additionally you will find some of the players pictures are different sizes or non-existant make sure that you have contingencies for such things.

+Once it is all set up feel free to re-integrate adding players, adding and removing players from your roster, etc.

 Good luck, and Happy Coding.

+### Points `Total Points: 20`

+ - `5` Utilizes a PlayerController
+ - `5` Utilizes a PlayerService
+ - `5` Players can be filtered by Team
+ - `5` Players can be filtered by Position

 ---